uber-go/guide/style.md

     Remove(Entity)
 }

-// List is a list of entities. type List struct {
+// ConceteList is a list of entities. type ConceteList struct {
     AbstractList
 }
 ```